 The best VPNs for Chile

 Given that Chile is likely the place on earth where Internet access is the least restricted, you might be better off selecting your VPN provider based on what you want to access rather than where you are.
 For instance, not all VPNs work well at unlocking access to your local Netflix.
 Your best bet is certainly to try those that offer a free trial and see if they get the job done for you.
 So, here are the best VPNs we could find.

-Our first runner-up is NordVPN, a provider which has been around for more than a decade.
+Our top pick for Chile is NordVPN, a provider which has been around for more than a decade.
 It is one of the oldest VPN providers out there and its popularity does not see to fade, thanks in part to its huge server network and the excellent value for the money it provides.
-The provider’s servers fleet is one of the largest with 1779 servers spread out in 61 countries around the world.
+The provider’s servers fleet is one of the largest with 5,800 servers in 59 countries.
 The company has been criticized in the past for suffering from speed issues but this is something NordVPN has made great efforts to address recently.
 Privacy is one of this supplier’s strongest points and being based in Panama means it is free to not retain any user information whatsoever.

 On the technical side of things, NordVPN offers 256-bit encryption on OpenVPN with 2048-bit Diffie-Hellman keys as standard.
 The service also offers several additional useful security features including a kill switch and shared IP addresses.
 Other unique features include double VPN servers (where your data is encrypted twice and rerouted through two successive VPN servers for extra protection) and Onion over VPN servers (where your data is redirected through the TOR Network as well as a VPN for even better security).